RevenueHunt/docs/docs/tutorials/skincare-routine.md

 icon: material/numeric-2
 ---

-# Recommending a Skincare Routine with Shop Quiz: Product Recommendation Quiz
+# Recommending a Skincare Routine with RevenueHunt app

 In this tutorial, you’ll learn how to make and publish a short quiz that recommends the best cosmetic (skincare) products to your customers organized into near categories.